Need health records from U-M? Be aware that there are two sources:

 UHS health records are protected by federal law.
 UHS does not disclose information to parents or guardians for students over the age of 18 without the student’s consent.
 Students have the right to receive information about advance directives and designating someone (known as a Health Care Power of Attorney) to make health care decisions for them in the event that they are unable.
 Being a Designated Agent for Advance Directives or Health Care Power of Attorney does not automatically allow access to the health records.

-To learn more, see Advance Directives/Durable Power of Attorney on the U-M Health System website.
+To learn more, see Advance Directives/Durable Power of Attorney on the U-M Michigan Medicine website.

 Call UHS Radiology directly (734-764-8302) to request radiology images, minimize wait time and ask any questions.
 Images will be put on a CD to be picked up or mailed.